Pomset logic: the other approach to non commutativity in logic: Grammatical use

 The propagation rules always succeed because of the correctness criterion and of the tree like structure of the partial proof nets.
 The propagation rules yield a complete labelling of the proof net and the \sp\ order that labels the output $S$ is the partial order over words.

-We give an example of a lexicon of an analysis of a relatively free word order phenomenon in French --- the lexicon is in figure \ref{lexiquePEMC} and the analysis in \ref{PierreEntendMArieChanter}.
+We give an example of a lexicon of an analysis of a relatively free word order phenomenon in French --- the lexicon is in Table~\ref{lexiquePEMC} and the analysis in Figure \ref{PierreEntendMArieChanter}.
 One can say both "Pierre entend Marie chanter" (Pierre hears Mary singing) and "Pierre entend chanter Marie" (Pierre hears singing Mary).
-Indeed when there is no object French accepts that the subject is after the verb, e.g. in relatives introduced by the relative pronom "que/whom": ``Pierre que regarde Marie chante."
+Indeed when there is no object French accepts that the subject is after the verb, e.g. in relatives introduced by the relative pronoun "que/whom": ``Pierre que regarde Marie chante."
 (Pierre that Mary watches sings" and ``Pierre que Marie regarde chante."
 (Pierre that Marie watches sings).
 Observe that there is a single analysis for the different possible word orders and not a different analysis for each word order.

 Using cuts, one is able, in addition to free word order phenomena, to provide an account of discontinuous constituents, e.g. French negation ``ne \ldots pas".
-During cut elimination, the label splits into two parts so ``ne" and ``pas" go to their proper places, as shown in figure \ref{NePas}.
+During cut elimination, the label splits into two parts so ``ne" and ``pas" go to their proper places, as shown in Figure \ref{NePas}.
+When cut is used, one may allow that incorrect lexical partial proof nets are associated with words, but after cut elimination the result, i.e. the linguistic analysis, ought to be a fully correct proof net;

 It is difficult to say something on the generative capacity of this grammatical formalism, because it produces (or recognises) \sp\ order of words and not chains of words --- and there are not so many such grammatical formalisms, en exception being \cite{LodayaWeil2001tcs}.